igmmgi/EegFun.jl/docs/src/demos/teaching/signal_example_mixing.md

 ## Why Does ICA Work?

-ICA relies on one key insight: **independent signals that take turns being active are easy to separate**.
+ICA relies on one key insight: **brain signals and eye blinks are statistically independent** — knowing the state of one tells you nothing about the state of the other.

-- Brain oscillations and eye blinks rarely happen at exactly the same moment.
-- When you mix them, this "taking turns" pattern gets blurred into a more "Gaussian" (random-looking) signal.
-- ICA reverses the blurring by finding the unmixing matrix that makes the outputs as statistically independent (non-Gaussian) as possible.
+The Central Limit Theorem says that mixing independent, non-Gaussian sources always produces something *more* Gaussian (more random-looking) than either source alone.
+ICA exploits this in reverse: it searches for the unmixing matrix that makes the outputs *as non-Gaussian as possible* — which turns out to be equivalent to making them statistically independent.

 > [!TIP]
-> This demo shows that unmixing is just **Matrix Inversion**.
-For the full mathematical story — rotation matrices, scatter plots, kurtosis, and the Central Limit Theorem — see the [advanced ICA demo](signal_example_ica.md).
+> This demo shows that unmixing is just **Matrix Inversion** — see also the [ICA (Blind Source Separation) demo](signal_example_ica.md).

 ## See Also

-- [ICA (Blind Source Separation)](signal_example_ica.md) — Advanced 3-source version with rotation geometry and scatter plots
+- [ICA (Blind Source Separation)](signal_example_ica.md) — 3-source version with rotation geometry and scatter plots
 - [ICA Demo](../preprocessing/ica.md) — Full ICA workflow on real EEG data
 - [Signal Example — Composition](../teaching/signal_example_composition.md) — Building complex waveforms from sine waves
+- [EEGLAB: Running ICA](https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html) — Practical guide to ICA in EEGLAB
+- [ICA for Dummies](https://arnauddelorme.com/ica_for_dummies/) — Arnaud Delorme's accessible introduction to ICA

 ## Code